hmrc/mobile-gradle-plugins/README.md

 # Mobile Gradle Plugins 🐘

-A collection of use Gradle plugins for mobile projects.
+A collection of useful Gradle plugins for mobile projects.

 To use these plugins, first add the following to your buildscript repositories: